robn/Plack-App-Dir/README.md

 hook them all up.

 Instead, use [Plack::App::Dir](https://metacpan.org/pod/Plack::App::Dir).
 Point it at a directory full of `.psgi` files.
-It will give you a single PSGI app back.
-When you request some endpoint, like `/foo`, it will try to load `foo.psgi` and if that works, pass the request on to it.
+It will give you a single PSGI app back, with all the PSGI files in that dir mounted by their name, such that when you request an endpoint like `/foo`, `foo.psgi` will be called.

 # SUPPORT